demonofIight/demonofIight/README.md

 <a href="https://pronouns.cc/@kudoshinichi">prns.cc</a>ㅤ<a href="https://guns.lol/heiseilupin">guns.lol</a>
 </p>
 <p align="center">
-  i've been searching for a place where we can laugh.
+  a place where we can laugh.
 </p>